 Dr. Chris Ludlow is a Diplomate of the American Veterinary College of Veterinary Internal Medicine.
 He earned his DVM with honors from Kansas State University in 1986.
 After graduation, he worked in a busy small animal general practice in southern California for five years.
 He then returned to the KSU and completed a combined internal medicine/small animal clinical nutrition residency and Masters Degree program under Dr. David Williams.
 Dr. Ludlow has over 15 years of experience in ultrasound and endoscopy in university and referral hospital settings.
 He trained under Dr. David Biller for abdominal ultrasonography, and under Dr. Matt Miller and Dr. John Bonagura in the area of echocardiography.
 He has lectured extensively nationally and internationally in gastroenterology and has taught endoscopy wet labs at national meetings with Dr. Todd Tams and Dr. Al Jurgens.

 Dr. Ludlow is an active member of the Comparative Gastroenterology Society.
-He has also been a Fellow for Mark Morris Institute for Clinical Nutrition for over 10 years where he has help teach clinical nutrition to students at veterinary schools all over the US and abroad.
+He has also been a Fellow for Mark Morris Institute for Clinical Nutrition for over 10 years where he has helped teach clinical nutrition to students at veterinary schools all over the US and abroad.

 When not busy consulting with veterinarians or lecturing, Dr. Ludlow enjoys cycling, hiking, nearly all types of music and the occasional bottle of good wine.